Geoalert/urban-mapping/README.md

  </table>

 ## License
-This data is licensed under the [Open Database License (ODbL)](https://opendatacommons.org/licenses/odbl/) which is compatible with OSM.
+The "Open Urban Mapping" project data is licensed under the [Open Database License (ODbL)](https://opendatacommons.org/licenses/odbl/) which is compatible with OSM.
 The input data is copyrighted by the data providers but is not distributed along with the dataset.
 The Mapbox Terms of Service state that
 ```You may use Studio or third-party software to trace Mapbox maps solely comprised of satellite imagery ("Mapbox Satellite Imagery") and produce derivative vector datasets for non-commercial purposes and for OpenStreetMap. (https://www.mapbox.com/legal/tos/#[YmuSEapb)```